 Meet the team

 Karen David, Gallery Manager: Karen joined the gallery in February 2016 as Gallery Manager.
 As well as managing the exhibition programme, Karen curates the Perimeter Space; a 16m window space that explores experimental projects in the periphery of the main Griffin Gallery space.
 Karen is also a practicing artist graduated MA Fine Art from Wimbledon College of Art in 2012.
-In 2013 she initiated an online publication named Cork Lined Rooms; a collection of interviews with artists.
+In 2013 she initiated Cork Lined Rooms; a collection of studio interviews with artists.

 Mathew Gibson, Residency Co-ordinator: Mathew’s focus is the Griffin Gallery Residency Programme, which encompasses the annual Griffin Art Prize, International, Project-based and TFAC (The Fine Art Collective) artist residencies.
 Mathew played an instrumental role in establishing the Griffin Art Prize in 2012, and prior to that was the Winsor & Newton Resident Artist.
 Mathew is also a practicing artist, and has recently shown work at CHARLIE SMITH London; London Art Fair; The Future Can Wait and Perfectionism (part II) at Griffin Gallery.

 Lucia Camela, Curatorial Assistant: Lucia joined the gallery in February 2016, having previously undertaken a short term internship with us whilst undertaking her MA in Art History, which she successfully completed at the end of 2015.
 The focus of her dissertation was the development of art prizes and competitions for artists.